Sneed-Group/Poodletooth-iLand/README.md

  Poodletooth i-Land - open sourced and free to use.

 ##Tired of waiting for a release?
 Great news!
-Poodletooth is now available to the public on Github!
+Poodletooth iLand is now available to the public on Github!

 ##Are we allowed to use this in any projects?
 Yes, you can!
 No need to worry!
 The official Poodletooth iLand team welcomes you to **build off any files listed inside the repository after you clone.**